Trace Minimization and Roots in ${\rm PSL}(2,\mathbb{R})$: Introduction

 and the trace formula for commutators of powers

 for elements $A,B\in \PSLR$.
 To keep the paper reasonably self-contained and complete, we include proofs for those formulas which were not readily available in the literature.
+Consequently, we get a proof of Theorem~\ref{thm:CompTraceTriple}.
+Similar formulas using the related numbers $\beta(A)=\tr(A)^2-4$ and $\gamma(A,B)=\tr([A,B])-2$ appear in the works of F.W.\ Gehring and G.J.\ Martin~\cite{GMa,Mar}.

-The topic of the third section is the Classification Theorem for free Fuchsian groups of rank~2 stated above.
-We also recall some basics about Nielsen transformations and Nielsen equivalence.
-Then, in Section~\ref{sec4}, we formulate and prove the Trace Minimization Algorithm for pairs of elements $(A,B)$ of~$\PSLR$ with $\tr([A,B])\ne 2$ (see Alg.~\ref{alg:TraceMin} and Theorem~\ref{thm:TraceMin}).
-Although this technique has been used several times in the past (see e.g.~\cite{FR,KIR,Ros3,Ros3}), apparently no explicit formulation has been available until now.
+In Section~\ref{sec3} we first recall some basics about Nielsen transformations and Nielsen equivalence.
+Then we formulate and prove the Trace Minimization Algorithm for pairs of elements $(A,B)$ of~$\PSLR$ with $\tr([A,B])\ne 2$ (see Alg.~\ref{alg:TraceMin} and Theorem~\ref{thm:TraceMin}).
+Although this technique has been used numerous times in the past (see e.g.~\cite{FR,KIR,Ros2,Ros3}), apparently no general, explicit formulation has been available until now.
 Here we fill this gap and also provide expicitly computed examples (see Examples~\ref{ex:NegTau} and~\ref{ex:PosTau}).

-Finally, we present our main result in Section~\ref{sec5}.
-In view of the above classification theorem, we distinguish two main cases: negative commutator trace $\tr([A,B])\le -2$ and positive commutator trace $\tr([A,B]) > 2$.
-Besides the two theorems given above, we also prove a formula for the trace of~$RS$ (see Proposition~\ref{prop:roots}.c) and a characterization when roots of parabolic elements generate a free Fuchsian group of rank~2 (see Proposition~\ref{prop:parabolic}).
-The paper ends with an algorithm which extends the above theorems to the case of positive rational exponents and decides whether $\langle R,S\rangle$ is a free Fuchsian group of rank~2 based solely on the exponents $m=\frac{p}{q}$ and $n=\frac{p'}{q'}$ (see Alg.~\ref{alg:RatPower}).
+Then we turn our attention to the Extended Trace Minimization Algorithm (see Algorithm~\ref{alg:ExtTraceMin} and Theorem~\ref{thm:ExtTraceMin}).
+It needs several ingredients, most notably the Rational Angle Recovery Algorithm (see Algorithm~\ref{alg:RatAngle} and Theorem~\ref{thm:RatAngleAlg}) and an explicit way to perform normalizations of elliptic elements of finite order.

+At this point we are ready to prove Theorem~\ref{thm:free} in Section~\ref{sec4}.
+Besides Theorem~\ref{thm:CompTraceTriple}, the main ingredient here is the classification of 2-generated free Fuchsian groups of rank~2 (see Theorem~\ref{thm:classify}).

+The question when groups $\langle R,S\rangle$ containing torsion are discrete is treated in Section~\ref{sec5}.
+If the commutator $[A,B]$ is a torsion element, we prove Theorem~\ref{thm:EllipticComm} which says that $\langle R,S\rangle$ can only be discrete for $m=n=1$.
+This proof uses the classification of 2-generated Fuchsian groups with elliptic commutator (see Theorem~\ref{thm:ClassifyElliptic}) to conclude that $\tr([A,B])\le 1$.

+The next step is the proof of Theorem~\ref{thm:torsion} which treats the case when $\tr([A,B])>2$ and $A,B$ are non-elliptic, but generate a Fuchsian group with torsion.
+In this case we need to apply the Extended Trace Minimization Algorithm~\ref{alg:ExtTraceMin}.
+Then we base the remaining steps of the proof on the general classification of 2-generated Fuchsian groups with elliptic elements (see Theorem~\ref{thm:TheoremC}) and on Knapp's classic classification of Fuchsian groups with two elliptic generators (see~Theorem~\ref{thm:Knapp}).